smartbuf/smartbuf-springcloud/README.md

 # Summary

-When the `RPC` interface's input and output are very simple, `application/x-smartbuf` does not have any performance advantages.
+When the `RPC`'s input and output are very simple, `application/x-smartbuf` does not have any performance advantages.

-When the `RPC` interface's input and output are large data such as complex objects, arrays, collections.
+When the `RPC`'s input and output are large data such as complex objects, arrays, collections.
-Using `application/x-smartbuf` could greatly reduce the bytecodes size of the network transmission.
+Using `application/x-smartbuf` could greatly reduce the bytes size of the network transmission.
 For example, in the `queryPost` above, `application/x-smartbuf`'s network transmission is only **1/10** of `application/json`.

 What is commendable is that the `application/x-smartbuf` and `application/json` can coexist and seamleassly switch.